High job vacancies coupled with low unemployment make for a tight labor market in Canada.

-There was little change in professional, scientific and technical services.
+There was little change in professional, scientific, and technical services.
 Employers in this sector were looking to fill 68,800 positions, little changed from the record high reached last quarter.

 Accommodation and food services had about 133,800 vacant positions in Q1.
-Despite the large number, it had actually decreased about 12% from the previous quarter.
+Despite the large number, it had actually decreased by about 12% from the previous quarter.

-On a national level, the unemployment to job vacancy ratio was 1.3 in the first quarter, down from 2.2 in the same quarter of 2020.
+On a national level, the unemployment-to-job vacancy ratio was 1.3 in the first quarter, down from 2.2 in the same quarter of 2020.
 Before the pandemic.
 This means the pool of unemployed workers has shrunk as job vacancies continue to grow.

 Canadian employers are facing significant hiring challenges.
 In the first quarter, there were nearly 34 newly hired employees for every 100 job vacancies.
-By comparison, in Q1 of last year, there were about 48 new hires for every 100 vacancies, and 82 in the first quarter of 2016 when comparable data first became available.
+By comparison, in Q1 of last year, there were about 48 new hires for every 100 vacancies and 82 in the first quarter of 2016 when comparable data first became available.

-When looking at sectors with high demand, accommodation and food services employers hired about 23 new employees for every 100 vacancies.
+When looking at sectors with high demand, accommodation, and food services employers hired about 23 new employees for every 100 vacancies.
 Health care and social assistance also hired about 23.
-Professional, scientific and technical services employers hired about 50.
+Professional, scientific, and technical services employers hired about 50.

 According to the Canadian Survey on Business Conditions from January 4 to February 7, recruiting skilled employees was expected to be an obstacle for nearly two-fifths of businesses, and retaining employees was expected to be an obstacle for about 30%.